jon-harper/OmniBox-docs/docs/assembly_v2/base.md

 </figure>

 !!! note
-    On most fans, the direction of airflow is towards the sticker on the motor.
+    The direction of airflow for most fans is towards the sticker on the motor.
 In this case, the sticker should face away from the vent.

 !!! caution
     Once the main body is installed, the fan will press directly against the floor.
 If the fan wiring passes *upwards* through a strain relief notch in the fan case, the wiring will become trapped between the fan and case body.
 Either turn the fan 90 degrees or the remove the wiring from the strain relief notch.